 This image is a photo of the wild flower Silene dioica, or ‘Red Campion’.
 It is one of the flowers now firmly established in the meadow at my wildlife haven ‘Wildhaven’.
 There are both male and female forms of the flower.
 The male flower has a very neat white centre.
 The female version has an array of long white styles.
 This image is of the female flower.
 A tiny fragment of a style appears at the bottom, on the left.
 The shape is ragged in places, which is typical of this family of flower.
 A flower called ‘Ragged Robin’ is a close relative.

 I have presented many of my images in my galleries on this site.
-Please see http://www.wild-haven.co.uk/galleries/.
+Please see the galleries at the bottom of my ‘home’ page: http://www.wild-haven.co.uk/home/.
 You will find other examples of florid natural abstract art there.

 My second website shows many images similar to this one.
 Please see http://www.wildhaven.co.uk